dondido/voice-collaborator/README.md

 ## Synopsis

-Angular integration with Toast UI Editor (with both Markdown / WYSIWYG implementation).
+This an Angular integration with Toast UI Editor (with both Markdown / WYSIWYG implementation).
 NGX-Translate internationalization library is used to define translations for the rich text editing tool content in different languages and switch between them easily.

 ## Translation